Watching Off-Center:

 In the hands of Joss Whedon and his creative team, film is a richly thick signal indeed.

-I want to suggest a pastime that I've found rewarding, especially so with Joss Whedon's science-fiction television / DVD series Firefly and its big-screen sequel Serenity..
+I want to suggest a pastime that I've found rewarding, especially so with Joss Whedon's science-fiction television / DVD series Firefly and its big-screen sequel Serenity.
 After viewing Serenity a couple of times on the big screen of a movie theater, in subsequent visits I experimented with deliberately looking away from the main focus of the moment.
-Let's consider three areas: faces; the spaceship; and cities.

 In other words, if a charged conversation between Mal and Inara is the basis of a scene, usually the expressive faces of Mal and Inara are what the director particularly wants to show you.
 Naturally we want to enjoy that.
 But another time, try looking off-center, peering past these two figures.
 Perhaps you'll catch Jayne or Wash or Kaylee in the background, unobtrusively displaying their own glee or concern in the eddies alongside the central theme.
 Or perhaps Mal is seriously arguing with Jayne or some less sophisticated bad guy; while off to the side we may glimpse Zoe's wary expression, or her gun hand moving nearer her holster.

-Another off-center angle: the spaceship Firefly is full of lovingly crafted detail.
+Another off-center angle: the Firefly-class spaceship Serenity is full of lovingly crafted detail.
 It's not too much to call the ship the tenth character of the crew.
 Try looking at any corner of the screen to see what's there: instruments, engineering, homely furnishings.
 Many of these never have the time or chance to be center stage because they're not pinned into the main-sequence of the plot.
 Yet they add a lot of lived-in depth to Firefly, making it a local habitation for the crew, and a name they (and we) come to love.

 And one more.
 Whedon's cityscapes are packed with detail: people, costumes, buildings; day-to-day social, commercial, entertaining, and venal activities.
 The street scenes are wonderful, the business interiors scarcely less so.
 Look in the corners.
 Who else is walking along the street, and carrying what?
 Who is sitting quietly at table, unnoticed — until the Unification Day brawl starts?